jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 The Knave did so, very carefully, with one foot.
 ‘Get up!’ said the Queen, in
-a shrill, loud voice, and the three gardeners instantly jumped up and began bowing to the King, the Queen, the royal children and everybody else.
+a shrill, loud voice, and the three gar- deners instantly jumped up and began bowing to the King, the Queen, the royal children and everybody else.
 ‘Leave off that!’ screamed the Queen, ‘You make me giddy.’
 And then, turn- ing to the rose-tree, she went on, ‘What have you been doing here?’